controlplaneio/cp-jenkins/README.md

 ## Quickstart

+> For a local development workflow, see below

 1. Edit `setup.yml` to point to a seed job, if one is desired, or remove the contents of the `seed_jobdsl` block.
 Change:
     ```
     properties {